 This channel is all about culture.
-In fact, one of our readers told us that he listen to this station on a regular basis.
-He enjoys it because it has high quality programs, radio drama plays, interviews, news, weather.
-The speakers are using excellent grammar and standard Ukrainian pronunciation.
+In fact, one of our readers told us that he listens to this station on a regular basis.
+He enjoys it because it has high-quality programs, radio drama plays, interviews, news, and weather.
+The speakers use excellent grammar and standard Ukrainian pronunciation.

 УР4 — World Service of Ukrainian Radio

 It’s a channel mostly about news and politics in Ukraine, as well as the Ukrainian diaspora.

 Looking for more listening experience in Ukrainian?
 Subscribe to our free Ukrainian Lessons Podcast here to hear many authentic Ukrainian voices!

 It is easy to find music radio stations from Ukraine on Google, but you never know which stations are 100% Ukrainian-speaking or which ones play a lot of music in Russian.
 So, I asked my friends about stations they recommend with the most Ukrainian language and Ukrainian music: